-#6 – To the Shareholders
+#6 To the Shareholders

 Financial statements are the most important source of information for current and prospective customers.
-They also need it to understand the dividend payout ratio and forecast the future dividends
+They also need it to understand the dividend payout ratioDividend Payout RatioThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
+Formula = Dividends/Net Income and forecast the future dividends

-#7 – To the Creditors and the Lenders
+#7 To the Creditors and the Lenders

-#8 – To the Employees
+#8 To the Employees

-There are companies which present a different financial statement for its employees.
+There are companies that present a different financial statement for its employees.
 Employees need business information for mainly two reasons their current wage and future salary appraisals.
 They will be interested in knowing the current condition as well as the future earnings

-#9 – To the Government
+#9 To the Government

-#10 – To the Company
+#10 To the Company

-By getting accurate and regular information decisions can be made quickly and swiftly.
+By getting accurate and regular information, decisions can be made quickly and swiftly.
 This helps in avoiding roadblocks and maintaining financial liquidity at the same time

 If the company wishes to borrow any money, then it can have a look at the current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. by using the financial statements.
 Business loans, credit cards are the types of liabilities that the company must consider before applying for further loans